Existencce/Crypto-Explorer/README.md

 It runs a twitter scraper, generates GPT-2 samples on them, then a sentiment analysis which then has a trade signal.

 This code is probably garbage but feel free to play with it.
-Use at your own risk.
+Use at your own risk.]

+Install tensorflow

+Install the requirements

+Download the model

+Put your telegram bot key in the crypto.py file

+run /start and (probably get to debugging.)